Juniper/ChassisInfoFetcher/README.md

    > python SNSIFetcher.py

 ### 4.1
 The ChassisInfoFetcher (CIF) tool can be run without a GUI by executing the following commands directly.
 In order to successfully execute each mode, the login details required need to be included in the corresponding configuration files in the conf directory.
-Each fetcher has a specific login details that need to be provided:
+Each fetcher has a specific login details that need to be provided.

    > python directFetcher.py